thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 This LoRaWAN device is based on a RaspBerry Pi Zero with a GPS stick and a RN2483A LoRaWAN module.
 Power consumption is not an issue here, otherwise choosing a RaspBerry would be a no-go.
 Power comes from a Powerbank or directly from the car battery via a standard 12V->5V converter.

+Beware: don't start developing such a device if there's no gateway around.
+You definitely need it during development nearly all the time.

 ![Alt text](pictures/prototype_front-view.jpg?raw=true "prototype")

 # Short description